ask Lizzie about

 Where would you take your partner in Chicago if you wanted to really pamper them?

-Honestly, it's a little outside of the city but King Spa in a nearby suburb called Niles, IL.
-It's a fully authentic Korean spa with plenty of rooms to relax, massages to treat yourself, and a great canteen area for snacks.
-Pampering without breaking your budget, please and thank you.
+King Spa.
+It's in a nearby suburb called Niles, IL – fully authentic Korean spa with plenty of rooms to relax, massages to treat yourself, and a great canteen area for snacks.
+Pampering without breaking your budget.
+Hell yeah.

 What’s the one place you think is overrated in Chicago?